hugeinc/HGDependencyInjection/README.md

 ## Keyed Instance Implementation

-An instance of an can be registered for specific developer defined instance key, and accesed from the service container using the key.
+An instance of an can be registered for specific developer defined instance key, and accessed from the service container using the key.
 The Keyed implementation follows the exact same pattern as the __Instance / Protocol Instance Implementation__ examples, with a few minor differences.

 ####Register Keyed Instance Implementation